 Enterprise funds are parts CBJ’s operations which operate like a business.
 These funds are present in operations like the Juneau International Airport, Bartlett Regional Hospital, as well as Docks and Harbors.
 These organizations must set rates and fees to cover the cost of doing business and address capital needs.

-- Special Revenue Funds are used to track and specifically restrict the use of incoming funds for a specific purpose.
+Special Revenue Funds are used to track and specifically restrict the use of incoming funds for a designated purpose.
 The Eaglecrest fund is a good example of a special revenue fund.
 Revenue from the mountain operations are restricted to be used to fund the needs of Eaglecrest.
 There are other special revenue funds like the Marine Passenger Fee Fund, Debt Fund or the Lands Fund.

-- Internal Service Funds are utilized to track and pay for goods and services that are purchased by one department or service but utilized by another.
-Risk Management is a good example of an internal revenue fund.
+Internal Service Funds are utilized to track and pay for goods and services that are purchased by one department or service but utilized by another.
+Risk Management is a good example of an internal service fund.
 The various components of CBJ (including JSD and BRH) need to be insured for general liability, property damage and for the health insurance for their employees.
 The Risk Management team buys and manages those insurance policies and programs.
 The benefited services or departments pay service rates to get coverage from Risk Management.

-- Capital Improvement Funds receive monies from various sources such as sales taxes, marine passenger fees, port development fees, or grants.
+Capital Improvement Funds receive monies from various sources such as sales taxes, marine passenger fees, port development fees, or grants.
 The expenses that are recorded in a capital improvement fund are typically one-time in nature meaning we’re going to do this project and then be done.
 An example might be a project to put a new roof on a school.
 That will be done once for that school and then not done again for decades.

 Grants can be both ongoing in nature (awarded year after year) or one-time in nature.
 Grants are typically very restrictive and are accompanied by meticulous and comprehensive reporting requirements.